synbol/Kaggle-Contests/README.md

 # Competition
+### Competition Experience : Contest Codes and Program Records Participated

-Kaggle and Other Competition Library
+### Learning Materials : Collection of Kaggle and Other Competition Solutions and Ideas